IB Learner Profile

 Bahn, C. M., Cale, C., Metros, A., Panesar-Aguilar, S., & McCraney, M. (2022).

-This qualitative study explores teacher experiences in IB classrooms, revealing that inquiry-based learning enhances student engagement and aligns with the IB Learner Profile attributes.
-Teachers reported that while the learner-centered approach supports deep learning, they face challenges in curriculum flexibility and maintaining balanced assessment practices.
+This study explores teacher experiences in IB classrooms.
+It reveals that inquiry-based learning increases student engagement and aligns with the IB Learner Profile attributes.
+Teachers reported that whilst the learner-centered approach supports deep learning, they face challenges in maintaining flexible curricula.

 3. Development and Validation of the International Baccalaureate Learner Profile Questionnaire (IBLPQ)